0alter0/translator/README.md

 Yes, this is kinda funny, although I personally use Legacy Speed, as it's fast, makes sense, but still weird.

+# Bookmarklets
+Before I even explain what these do, you need to know how to even install these, it's very simple, just make a bookmark and instead of a URL, put that script in.

+Now, what do they do?
+There are currently 3 versions, lite, heavy, and highlight.
+All of these versions use **Legacy Speed**.

+Lite is a version that doesn't send many requests very fast, it goes through every text element (top to bottom) and translates them 100 times one by one.

+Heavy is a version that sends many requests, it takes the first 50 text elements and runs them through Google Translate 100 times.
+This is extremely fast but will slow your browser down a lot.
+I recommend just letting it sit while you do something else not on your browser.

+Highlight is a version that will take whatever text you have highlighted, translate it 100 times, then replaces the text with the output of all the translations.
+I personally like this one the most as get gives you a lot of control and it doesn't slow anything down.

 # Todo

 - [x] Add seeds